jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * green: make it pass

-  then I change each failing line until they all pass
+  then I will make each failing line until they all pass

   .. code-block:: python